lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_oligarcy.md

 intertwined.
 The term comes from the Greek words oligos (few) and arkhein (to rule), meaning "rule by the few."

-But also perhaps this: oligarchy often exists hidden within democracies-backroom deals, inherited privilege, lobbying, or policies that subtly reinforce the dominance of oligarchs.
+But also perhaps this: oligarchy often exists hidden within democracies—backroom deals, inherited privilege, lobbying, or policies that subtly reinforce the dominance of oligarchs.
 All which reveal the human tendency to seek security in control and hierarchy.
 Every society holds the seeds of oligarchy: the stories